jacebenson/jace.pro/content/properties/glide.discovery.adme.base_dir_windows.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.discovery.adme.base_dir_windows
-description: "ADME - Windows Base Dir: A network share on the target Windows machines to be used as a workspace."
+description: "<b>ADME - Windows Base Dir:</b> A network share on the target Windows machines to be used as a workspace."
-value:
 ---
+admin$\temp